-Theatre

-MJHS Code: FATH8
+Theatre MJHS Code: FATH8

 This course empowers students to explore the world of theatre and acting.
 Activities include learning acting skills such as improvisation, mime, and acting techniques for acting on stage and acting in film.
 Students also learn basic lighting, costume, and set design, as well as basic video editing.
-Projects include many group activities, such as performing as an Air Guitar Band, creating an old timey radio broadcast, making short films, and producing a one-act play performed in school.
-Eighth grade students who take Theatre may apply for the Drama Intermediate class as in the 9th grade.
+Projects include many group activities, such as performing group lip-sync, creating an old-timey radio broadcast, making short films, and producing a one-act play performed in school.
+Eighth grade students who take Theatre may apply for the advanced-level Drama Intermediate class as in the 9th grade.